ipfs-inactive/docs/content/implementations/go/config/_index.md

 +++
-title = "Go-IPFS"
+title = "Configutation"
-description = "Go-IPFS configuration" weight = 1
+description = "Node configuration" weight = 1
 +++

-# The go-ipfs config file

 The go-ipfs config file is a json document.
 It is read once at node instantiation, either for an offline command, or when starting the daemon.
 Commands that execute